Big data ethics: Ownership

-Ownership of data involves determining rights and duties over property.
-The concept of data ownership is linked to the ability to exercise control over and limit the sharing of personal data.
-The question of ownership arises when one person records their observations on another person.
-The observer and the observed both state a claim.
+Ownership of data involves determining rights and duties over property, such as the ability to exercise individual control over (including limit the sharing of) personal data comprising one's digital identity.
+The question of data ownership arises when someone records observations on an individual person: the observer and the observed both state a claim to the data.
 Questions also arise as to the responsibilities that the observer and the observed have in relation to each other.
-Since the massive scale and systematisation of observation of people and their thoughts as a result of the Internet, these questions are increasingly important to address.
-The question of personal data ownership falls into an unknown territory in between corporate ownership, intellectual property, and slavery.
-The question of ownership of a digital identity.
+These questions have become increasingly relevant with the Internet magnifying the scale and systematization of observing people and their thoughts.
+The question of personal data ownership relates to questions of corporate ownership and intellectual property.

-European laws, the General Data Protection Regulation, indicate that individuals own their own personal data.
+In the European Union, some people argue that the General Data Protection Regulation indicates that individuals own their personal data, although this is contested.

 Transaction transparency

-Concerns have been raised around how biases can be integrated into algorithm design resulting in systematic oppression.
+Concerns have been raised around how biases can be integrated into algorithm design resulting in systematic oppressionwhether consciously or unconsciously.
+These manipulations often stem from biases in the data, the design of the algorithm, or the underlying goals of the organization deploying them.
+One major cause of algorithmic bias is that algorithms learn from historical data, which may perpetuate existing inequities.
+In many cases, algorithms exhibit reduced accuracy when applied to individuals from marginalized or underrepresented communities.
+A notable example of this is pulse oximetry, which has shown reduced reliability for certain demographic groups due to a lack of sufficient testing or information on these populations.
+Additionally, many algorithms are designed to maximize specific metrics, such as engagement or profit, without adequately considering ethical implications.
+For instance, companies like Facebook and Twitter have been criticized for providing anonymity to harassers and for allowing racist content disguised as humor to proliferate, as such content often increases engagement.
+These challenges are compounded by the fact that many algorithms operate as "black boxes" for proprietary reasons, meaning that the reasoning behind their outputs is not fully understood by users.
+This opacity makes it more difficult to identify and address algorithmic bias.

 In terms of governance, big data ethics is concerned with which types of inferences and predictions should be made using big data technologies such as algorithms.

-Anticipatory governance is the practice of using predictive analytics to assess possible future behaviours.
-This has ethical implications because it affords the ability to target particular groups and places which can encourage prejudice and discrimination For example, predictive policing highlights certain groups or neighbourhoods which should be watched more closely than others which leads to more sanctions in these areas, and closer surveillance for those who fit the same profiles as those who are sanctioned.
+Anticipatory governance is the practice of using predictive analytics to assess possible future behaviors.
+This has ethical implications because it affords the ability to target particular groups and places which can encourage prejudice and discrimination For example, predictive policing highlights certain groups or neighborhoods which should be watched more closely than others which leads to more sanctions in these areas, and closer surveillance for those who fit the same profiles as those who are sanctioned.

 The term "control creep" refers to data that has been generated with a particular purpose in mind but which is repurposed.
 This practice is seen with airline industry data which has been repurposed for profiling and managing security risks at airports.